 Excel Level 3

 Advanced Excel is also NOT Excel level 3.
-Having attended a level 3 course does not mean much.
-Below the average result from all the participants in the Free Excel Skills Assessment tool we provide together with the skill levels for Excel 1,2 and 3.
+Having attended a level 3 course does not mean much especially if it is only a 1 day course.
+Above the average result from all the participants in the Free Excel Skills Assessment tool we provide together with the skill levels for Excel 1,2 and 3.
 Note that most people are automatically above the 1,2 and 3 skill levels even though they are only self taught.
 Anyone who has worked on Excel for a number of years will have stumbled onto what is taught in Excel 3.
 Sure you may learn a few new tools or functions, but generally most people leave a level 3 class having learnt very little, sometimes teaching the teacher a thing or two!

 Every Feature of Excel?

 Advanced Excel is also NOT knowing everything about Excel.
 There is just too much to know.
 Look at all the MVP’s out there.
 They all specialise in a particular area or, if they are generalist, defer to the specialised MVP’s for key areas.